TorontoAJATT/TorontoAJATT.github.io/index.md

 # Welcome to My Blog

-This is my new blog where I’ll post my thoughts and progress.
+This is my new blog where ill talk a little bit about week to week about my AJATT progress, as a highschool student.
 ---

 ## Weekly Logs